keyboard_arrow_up

 Laser Welding

-The process of using a laser beam to connect two or more pieces of metal together by melting the areas to be joined and allowing them to resolidify.
+This technique uses a concentrated laser beam to join two or more metal pieces by melting the contact areas and allowing them to resolidify.
+Laser welding is known for producing strong, high-quality joints with minimal heat-affected zones.

 Liquid Laser Cutting